 Step 4.
 Take Dietary Supplements

 There are studies that suggest that certain minerals and vitamins could be effective in reducing the cramps you feel if it’s that worse.
 Some of those supplements are vitamin D, calcium, and omega-3 fatty acids.
 It will help you relieve your cramping.
 Be careful if you are using Tums.
-Again, when it comes to dietary supplements you should consult it with a doctor.
+Again, when it comes to dietary supplements you should consult with a doctor.

 Cramping After Ovulation, Why Severe or Mild?